ubports/docs.ubports.com/porting/halium_7-1/Configuring.rst

 Configuring Ubuntu Touch
 ========================

-In the previous section you adjusted the display settings for your device by modifying one of the configuration files included in the UBports rootfs.
-Similarly, the rootfs contains a number of other configuration files with some standard settings that do not necessarily conform to your device.
+In the previous section you adjusted a configuration file directly in the UBports rootfs.
+The rootfs contains a number of other configuration files with some standard settings that do not necessarily conform to your device.
 These must be modified to fit your device.
 The rootfs itself is read only and identical for all devices.
 You cannot modify the rootfs itself.
 Instead, the correct way to adjust the configuration is with overlay files, as described below.

 .. _Overlay-files: